zafarali/mlresearchkit/README.md

 They include scripts that help me work on clusters, plotting, analysis and aggregating data from multiple runs of the same experiment.

 Created by [Zafarali Ahmed](http://www.zafarali.me).
-I do not intend for this tool to be used widely, so expect things to break occasionally.
+I currently do not intend for this tool to be used widely, so expect things to break occasionally while I actively add new things.

 ## Clusters

 - `mlresearchkit.computecanada.slurm` contains some helper scripts for you to create submissions on SLURM in particular CEDAR and GRAHAM on Compute Canada clusters.

+## Command-line tools

+- `cluster-submit` WIP